-And they weren’t talking about us – it was an u/13 team from Virginia.
-We thought: Free State Champs?
-Like Hell!
-Bruce phoned them and challenged them to come and play us.
-“No, we’re Free State Champs”, they said, “Can’t you read?
-You’ll have to come to us!”
+Bruce Humphries phoned them and challenged them to come and play us.
+‘No, we’re Free State Champs,’ they said, ‘Can’t you read?
+You’ll have to come to us!’

 There we watched their second team play Saaiplaas, a little mining village team with an egte Free State dorp name.
 We cheered Saaiplaas on and exhorted them to victory!
-I can still hear our hooker Skottie Meyer shouting mockingly (he was full of nonsense like that!)
-“Thlaaiplaath!!
+I can still hear our hooker Skottie Meyer shouting mockingly – he was full of nonsense like that, onse Skottie – “Thlaaiplaath!!
 Thlaiplaath!!”
 They beat the Virginia seconds 3-0, handing them their first defeat of the season.

 Another tough game ensued, but a try just left of the posts by the tallest blonde in our team was the difference: We beat them 8-3, all the other points being scored by our points machine and tactical general De Wet!
 Die Dapper Generaal De Wet!

 What a year!